 It will leave Aminex with 25% of the asset, the same as Solo.

 Zubair plans to conduct a minimum work programme targeting a minimum gross rate of 40mln cubic feet of gas per day (MMcf/d) which amounts to 6,700 barrels equivalent.

 It will also drill, complete and test a new well, Chikumbi-1 which will be a follow-up to the successful wells of at Ntorya.

 The well will be located up-dip from both the Ntorya-1 and Ntorya-2 wells.

-What the boss says: Alastair Ferguson, executive chairman
+What the boss says: new chief executive Tom Reynolds